zulip/zulip/docs/production/deployment.md

 [database backup solution][wal-g], and thus requires that it be configured for the primary and all secondary warm standby replicas.

-Warm spare replicas should also have `wal-g` backups configured, and their primary replica and replication username set:
+In addition to having `wal-g` backups configured, warm standby replicas should configure the hostname of their primary replica, and username to use for replication, in `/etc/zulip/zulip.conf`:

 ```ini
 [postgresql]